 Mandatory student interviews

 Student visa holders should be aware that they are required to maintain satisfactory academic progress.
 Once academic results are released each semester we send a mandatory meeting request to any international student who did not pass 50 per cent or more of his or her units of study in the preceding semester, and was not placed on the Academic Progression Register.

 Sponsored international students

 Sponsored international students have an additional responsibility to ensure that their enrolment is in accordance with the conditions of their sponsorship.

-- In most cases, sponsors expect students to complete their studies within the expected duration and may not necessarily support extensions of course duration.
+- In most cases, sponsors expect students to complete their studies within the expected time frame and may not necessarily support extensions of course duration.

-- If the course extension is supported by the sponsor, the student may be required to obtain a new Financial Guarantee Letter.
+- If a course extension is supported by the sponsor, the student may be required to obtain a new Financial Guarantee Letter.

-- Sponsored international students may not be allowed to study any unit of study online or to reduce their study load as a condition of their sponsorship.
+- As a condition of their sponsorship, sponsored international students may not be allowed to study any unit of study online or to reduce their study load.

 Sponsored international students should contact their sponsor or an International Student Adviser if they are unsure about how their enrolment may impact their sponsorship.